microsoft/go/eng/doc/fips/UserGuide.md

 **Parameters**

-`cipher` must be an object created by aes.NewCipher and `tagSize = 16` in order to be FIPS compliant, else the function will fall back to standard Go crypto.
+`cipher` must be an object created by aes.NewCipher and `tagSize = 16` in order to be FIPS compliant, else NewGCMWithTagSize will fall back to standard Go crypto.

 **Return values**